happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 SQL was used to perform exploratory and business-oriented analysis on the cleaned dataset.

-The analysis included:

-### 📦 Overall Business Metrics
+## 📦 Overall Business Metrics

-Calculated important KPIs such as:
+The analysis calculates important KPIs such as:

-* Total Orders
+- Total Orders
-* Total Customers
+- Total Customers
-* Total Products
+- Total Products
-* Total Sales
+- Total Sales
-* Total Profit
+- Total Profit
-* Average Order Value
+- Average Order Value
-* Average Discount
+- Average Discount

 Example: